danielkorzekwa/bayes-scala/README.md

 ![Parameters for Tennis Dynamic Bayesian Network](https://raw.github.com/danielkorzekwa/bayes-scala/master/doc/tennis_dbn_parameters.png "Parameters for Tennis Dynamic Bayesian Network")

-In the reminder of this tutorial we build cluster graph for Tennis Network and its prior, emission and transition parameters.
+In the reminder of this tutorial we build cluster graph for Tennis Network and learn its prior, emission and transition parameters.

 Create cluster graph for Tennis Network: